umd-mith/angles/README.md

 software and the scholars who form the core user community for such software through their teaching and research.

+## Repository Structure

+This repository has the following directories:

+* build\_support: scripts used during the build process.
+* demo: simple demonstration page incorporating the Angles mode plugin.
+This demo assumes that you have installed the needed dependencies using `bower`.
+* dist: the built plugin ready for distribution.
+* src: the source code for non-ACE components that work with the ACE editor.
+* test: any unit tests.

 ## Using Angles in your Project

 Refer to the demos for examples to set up the various components.
 Here is what you'll need for a minimal installation: